Lower Your Crypto Taxes

 We might be a bit biased but donating appreciated cryptocurrency is a great way to partially offset or completely eliminate your crypto taxes while supporting a cause that you actually care about!

 There’s a reason the world’s billionaires donate stocks and other forms of property instead of writing a check.
 It’s simply more tax efficient.
-Donating crypto means you can end up paying no capital gains taxes on the appreciated crypto, get a fair market value deduction for what you donated and the charity receives an even larger donation than if you just donated in fiat.
-In many cases, this can mean a 30% larger deduction and 30% more money for the charity than if you sold your assets and donated the after tax proceeds.
-You can donate bitcoin, ethereum and many more cryptocurrencies to 250+ crypto-enabled charities through The Giving Block and get an automatic tax receipt sent directly to your email.
+Donating crypto means you could end up paying no capital gains taxes on the appreciated crypto, get a fair market value deduction for what you donated and the charity receives an even larger donation than if you just donated in fiat.
+In many cases, this might mean a 30% larger deduction and 30% more money for the charity than if you sold your assets and donated the after tax proceeds.
+You can donate bitcoin, ethereum and many more cryptocurrencies to 1,000+ crypto-enabled charities through The Giving Block and get an automatic tax receipt sent directly to your email.

 It comes down to one thing: Would you rather donate to the IRS or your favorite charity?